ersaree/3DFP/README.md

 Todo:
-- Add more objects such as vacuum cleaners, outdoor street lights etc.
+- Add more objects such as a television, vacuum cleaner, outdoor street light etc.
 - Complete the popup control panels when you click an item in the model so you can control the colors of lights etc.
 - Add functionality to display an actual open window or door.
 - Light up the ceiling and walls of a room when a motion sensor is triggered, or add a stroboscobe-like effect.